ccurzio/Luminum/README.md

 Welcome to the Luminum project.
 Luminum is intended to be an open-source autonomous endpoint security and management system with a focus on security and high performance with a small overall footprint.
 Luminum is being developed primarily in the [Rust Programming Language](https://www.rust-lang.org/).

 ## Capabilities
 Keep in mind that Luminum is still in the initial development stages, so it doesn't really do anything yet.
-But the goal is to provide a range of extensible endpoint security and management functionality through the base server/client software plus modular components.
+But the goal is to provide a range of extensible endpoint security and management functionality through the base server/client software plus modular components called Lumys.

 Core features:
 - **Rapid Data Retrieval:** Luminum allows administrators and users to quickly pull information from endpoints simply by constructing questions.
 You ask the environment for information, and any endpoints with relevent information will answer your questions.